cde-ev/cdedb2/doc/source/Development_Environment_Setup.rst

 Download
 --------

-The vm-images can be downloaded from `the CdE server
+The VM-images can be downloaded from `the CdE server
 <https://ssl.cde-ev.de/cdedb2/images/>`_.
 The access credentials can be
 found on `the tracker
 <https://tracker.cde-ev.de/gitea/cdedb/cdedb2/wiki/Home>`_.